Swagger Jagger

-"Swagger Jagger" is the debut single by English singer Cher Lloyd, taken from her debut studio album Sticks and Stones (2011).
-It was released as the album's lead single on 31 July 2011.
+"Swagger Jagger" is the debut single by English singer and rapper Cher Lloyd, taken from her debut studio album Sticks and Stones (2011).
+It was released as the album's lead single on 31 July 2011 by both Syco and Sony.
 The song was written by the two production teams The Runners and The Monarch with Lloyd, Autumn Rowe, Marcus Lomax and Clarence Coffee Jr. and is composed to the tune of "Oh My Darling, Clementine".
 The music video was released on 26 June 2011.
 It was also used in the movie Identity Thief with Melissa McCarthy.